Martha Washington: Marriage to Daniel Parke Custis (1749–1757)

-Custis became a widow at the age of 26 when her husband died (possibly from a severe infection of the throat).
-Upon his death, she inherited the large estate that he had previously inherited from his father.
-After his death in 1757, she received one third of his estate outright, and the remaining two thirds were granted to their two young children.
+Custis became a widow at the age of 26 when Daniel Parke Custis died (probably from a severe throat infection).
+Upon his death, Custis inherited the large estate that her husband had previously inherited from his father, John Custis.
+She also received one third of his estate outright, and the remaining two thirds were granted to their two young children.
 The total inheritance amounted to approximately $33,000, 17,000 acres of land, and hundreds of slaves.
 The legal and financial matters of the inheritance presented a considerable burden on Custis while she was raising her two surviving children and grieving the losses of her husband, two children, and her father.
 She was also left with the responsibility of managing the farmland and overseeing the well-being of the slaves.
 According to her biographer, "she capably ran the five plantations left to her when her first husband died, bargaining with London merchants for the best tobacco prices".